Use local-volume-provisioner for Managed Services that requires high-speed disks.¶

 - We want to find a solution which is scalable and minimizes administrator burden.

 - We want to find a future-proof solution, which exposes local disks to any application.

 - Use the fastest network storage with dedicated IOPS.

 - Use local

 Chosen option: Use local storage with local-volume-provisioner and move the code within the kubespray repo.

 - Services using the local storage are performing better.

 - We are able to provide a PostgreSQL service that meet the high performance requirements.

 - Scaling the storage becomes harder as it will involve replacing the nodes.

-- We are limited by the size of the volumes that are available within the cloud provider offering.
+- We are limited by the size of the volumes that are available within the Infrastructure Provider offering.